econoalchemist/Foundation-Passport/02 Supply Chain Validation.md

 <img width="300" src="assets/Validate1.png">
   </p>

 Then press the <kbd>VALID</kbd> button and you are ready to set up your PIN.
+At this point, it is a good idea to get a notepad and pen or pencil ready to write down some information that you will need to secure.